goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: Logging-in before-all and not before-each
+### :clap: Przykład robienia tego dobrze: Logging-in before-all and not before-each

 ![](https://img.shields.io/badge/🔨%20Example%20using%20Cypress-blue.svg "Using Cypress to illustrate the idea")